A book on ethics and philosophy of values

 c) Is nihilism a kind of skepticism?

-Nietzsche certainly does not equate nihilism with scepticism, because for him scepticism is not an illness but, on the contrary, a strength of will and thought.
-Scepticism is a symbol of strength, insofar as it embodies honesty of thought: I put aside a few sceptics, the types of decency in the history of philosophy: the rest haven’t the slightest conception of intellectual integrity
+Nietzsche does not equate nihilism with scepticism; he views scepticism not as an illness but as a strength of will and thought.
+For Nietzsche, scepticism is a symbol of strength because it represents intellectual honesty: I put aside a few sceptics, the types of decency in the history of philosophy: the rest haven’t the slightest conception of intellectual integrity 1.

-Above all, scepticism is synonymous with fortitude, because it does not allow itself to be locked into a belief, whereas the need for belief, like any need, is synonymous with weakness:
+Moreover, scepticism is synonymous with fortitude, as it resists confinement to a particular belief, while the need for belief—like any need—is a sign of weakness:

-In fact, what brings nihilism and scepticism together, and seems to make them comparable to each other for some authors (such as B. de Saint-Sernin, as we have seen), is the radical rejection of the world to which they both seem to lead.
-It is this point in common that we will retain as justification for bringing them together.
+What links nihilism and scepticism, making them comparable for some authors (such as B. de Saint-Sernin), is their shared radical rejection of the world, to which both seem to lead.
+This commonality provides grounds for examining them together.

 d) Criticism of this confusion of nihilism with pessimism and scepticism

-These difficulties arise perhaps only because we have assimilated the authentic meaning of nihilism with its historical meaning.
-Now we see that this meaning fluctuates, and that it is attributed to doctrines that may not be nihilistic.
-In other words, the search for nihilism is based on a study of examples of what is considered nihilist, without being sure.
-The logical vicious circle is obvious.
+These difficulties likely arise because we have conflated the authentic meaning of nihilism with its historical meaning.
+We now see that this meaning fluctuates and is often attributed to doctrines that may not be nihilistic.
+In other words, the search for the essence of nihilism relies on examining examples labelled as nihilistic, but without certainty.
+The logical circularity here is evident.

-What does 'Nihil' actually mean, the 'nothing' that nihilism conveys in its very name?
-What is the "nothing" of the man of "nothing"?
-We think it refers to the following proposition: In fact, if we grasp the reality of things, nothing has any value, really, objectively
+What does 'Nihil' truly signify, this 'nothing' that nihilism expresses in its very name?
+What is the 'nothing' that characterises the ‘man of nothing’?
+I believe it pertains to the following assertion: in reality, if we truly understand the nature of things, nothing possesses any real, objective value.

-From this initial definition, which nihilism conveys in its very name, we can use the principle according to which a concept only really has a meaning if it is distinct from other neighbouring concepts.
-Instead of assimilating it directly to scepticism, pessimism or Christianity, which would make it disappear instead of enriching its meaning, we will look to see if it can be distinguished from all these doctrines.
+From this initial definition, which nihilism conveys through its name, we can apply the principle that a concept only holds meaning if it is distinct from other neighbouring concepts.
+Rather than assimilating it directly to scepticism, pessimism, or Christianity—which would cause it to disappear rather than enrich its meaning—we will examine if it can be distinguished from these doctrines.

-Pessimism can be defined as the axiological doctrine which holds that life, the world and things have no value, and which therefore falls into the mode of being of sadness, resentment and suicide.
-This brings us to the radical difference between pessimism and nihilism: if nihilism claims that life, the world and things have no real value, it similarly claims that death, sadness, resentment and nothingness have no real value either.
-Indeed, as "contents of meaning", death and sadness suffer the fate that the nihilist inflicts on all contents of meaning: the deprivation of all real value.
-Admittedly, this distinction seems purely formal, even sophistical: it is like splitting hairs, it seems.
-I think it brings with it a major consequence: nihilism is not pessimism.
+Pessimism can be defined as the axiological doctrine that views life, the world, and things as devoid of value, leading to a state of sadness, resentment, and even suicide.
+This brings us to the radical distinction between pessimism and nihilism: while nihilism claims that life, the world, and things have no real value, it also asserts that death, sadness, resentment, and nothingness are equally devoid of real value.
+Indeed, as 'contents of meaning', death and sadness suffer the same fate the nihilist inflicts on all contents of meaning: the negation of any real value.
+Granted, this distinction might seem purely formal, even sophistical—like splitting hairs.
+Yet, I believe it holds a significant consequence: nihilism is not pessimism.

-The nihilist has the specificity of being the only one who places no value on anything, on any content of meaning.
-He attributes meaning, truth, to things and concepts, but no value.
-He therefore stands on radically different ground, which needs to be thought through.
+The nihilist is unique in placing no value on anything, on any content of meaning.
+The nihilist may attribute meaning and truth to things and concepts, but no value.
+Therefore, he stands on radically different ground, which needs further reflection.

-So we can see how pessimism and nihilism can in no way be confused, and form two consistent axiological positions: whereas nihilism is the denial of the value of any content of meaning=X, pessimism gives value to certain actions and thoughts, and the origin of its painful feelings and negative thoughts can even be... an ideal.
+Thus, we see how pessimism and nihilism are distinct, forming two consistent axiological positions: whereas nihilism denies the value of any content of meaning, pessimism ascribes value to certain actions and thoughts, with its painful emotions and negative reflections potentially arising from… an ideal.

 1. The Antichrist, 12